Timer#

 Timer state inspection#

-Check if the timer is armed#
+Check if armed#

 if (timer.active())